Attorney general balks at closed-door testimony on Mueller findings

 A Justice Department spokeswoman did not immediately return calls for comment.

-The attorney general, a Trump appointee, released a redacted version of Mueller’s report on the 22-month investigation into Russian interference in the 2016 presidential race on April 18.
+The attorney general, a Trump appointee, released a redacted version on April 18 of Mueller’s report on the 22-month investigation into Russian interference in the 2016 presidential race.

 The report here detailed a series of actions by Trump to impede the probe, but did not make a conclusion on whether those actions constituted the crime of obstruction.
 It also concluded that Trump and his campaign had not engaged in criminal conspiracy with Moscow.